 From 2011 he has coordinated the Alliance for Better Access campaign calling for reform to the Medicare system.
 The group is primarily comprised of mental health care consumers and concerned members of the general public, however, it is joined by all of the mental health professions including psychologists, social workers, psychiatrists, general practitioners, occupational therapists and mental health nurses.
 A petition run by the Alliance for Better Access at Change.org had over 15,000 supporters and was lodged in the federal senate.
 In his role as mental health care advocate, Dr Ben Mullings has met with state and federal politicians, presented at a senate inquiry in Canberra, and has written countless submissions to Government.
 In recent years, he co-founded the world’s first political party dedicated to mental health.
 In late March 2016, the Australian Mental Health Party was launched and this is where Ben invests most of his advocacy efforts these days.

 Lecturing and Academia

 Between 2003 and 2006, Dr Ben Mullings worked as a research assistant for Curtin University, conducting reviews of the empirical support for psychoanalytic therapy, couples therapy, and compiling summaries of research about evidence-based practice.
 In mid-2012 he completed PhD research exploring the effectiveness of psychological services over the Internet.
-His written work has been published in core textbooks, in journals, and continues to be used in the training of post-graduate students in Counselling Psychology.
-In 2009 he worked as an academic for Curtin University of Technology teaching ethics and preparing trainee Counselling Psychologists for the complexities of professional practice in the field.
-Dr Ben Mullings continues to provide special guest lectures on the subject of harnessing technology in psychotherapy practice.
-In mid-2012 he completed PhD research exploring the effectiveness of psychological services over the Internet.
-Currently Ben lectures at the University of Notre Dame, and Murdoch University where he now teaches and supervises trainees in counselling and psychotherapy.
+His written work has been published in core textbooks, in journals, and continues to be used in the training of university students studying psychology and counselling from undergrad to postgraduate levels.
+Ben has been in academic roles at Curtin University, the University of Notre Dame, and Murdoch University where he now teaches and supervises trainees in counselling and psychotherapy.